top of page

 Work within the Davies Group draws upon an established knowledge of asymmetric synthesis and catalysis to discover and develop novel methodologies -- with the ultimate goal of defining enabling technologies for the chemical community.

-The Davies group is a member of the NSF Center for Selective C–H Functionalization, a research collaborative that aims to develop this emerging technology into a mainstream science.
+The Davies group is a member of the Beyond CCF: Catalysis Innovation Consortium and the NSF Center for Selective C–H Functionalization, a research collaborative that aims to develop this emerging technology into a mainstream science.

 NEWS & EVENTS